New Clients / Rental Owners

 This is the most common area of concern after the Management Agreement is signed: you will want to know “Where’s my money?”
 Disbursements to owners are labeled “Owner Draw” on your monthly statement.
 The timing of disbursements is directly related to when the rent is received at the Real Property Management office.

 Deposits are typically made the same business day as the rent check is received.
-Real Property Management then determines if the renter’s check clears, Owner Draws are processed in batches on the 10th and the 25th of the month, or the following business day if the disbursement date lands on a weekend or holiday.
+Owner Draws are processed in batches on the last business day of the month.
 Your Owner Draw will be sent to you by either check, or by Automated Clearing House (ACH).
 ACH disbursements can take two-to-three business days to clear through the banking system.
 Your receipt of a check is dependent upon the postal service delivery times.

-Please understand that you will probably not be able to use the renter’s rent payment to make your mortgage payment in the same month that the renter’s payment is received.
-The rent disbursement cycle is too tight to meet most mortgage due date requirements.
-It is recommended, therefore, that you have two (2) months of mortgage payments in reserve in case the current month’s rent payment is not disbursed to you in time for you to pay that month’s mortgage payment.
-Keep in mind, some mortgage companies will allow you to change the due date of your payment if needed.
+Please understand that you will not be able to use the renter’s rent payment to make your mortgage payment in the same month that the renter’s payment is received.
+It is recommended, therefore, that you have two (2) months of mortgage payments in reserve to be prepared for this.
+As long as the tenant’s payment is received before the last business day of the month, you’ll be able to count on your Owner Draw being received around the first of the next month, which allows plenty of time to comply with most mortgage payment due dates.

 The calculation for the Owner Draw is fairly simple: